AdityaBhatt3010/KeySentry/README.md

 # 🛡️ KeySentry

-> 🔍 **KeySentry**: Find leaked API keys & secrets in any GitHub repo.
+> 🔍 **KeySentry**: Find leaked API keys & secrets in any GitHub repo or local project.
 No mercy.

-A powerful, no-nonsense CLI tool to **detect unsecured API keys, tokens, and sensitive files** in any GitHub repository.
+A powerful, no-nonsense CLI tool to **detect unsecured API keys, tokens, and sensitive files** across GitHub repositories or local codebases.

-Inspired by sites like UnsecuredAPIKeys.com — but now you control the scanner.
-Offline.
-Local.
-Fast.
-Accurate.
+Inspired by platforms like UnsecuredAPIKeys.com — now fully offline, fast, and under your command.

 ---

 ## 🚀 Features

-- 🔎 Scans for 25+ common API key formats (AWS, Stripe, OpenAI, etc.)
+- 🔎 Scans for 25+ common API key formats (AWS, Slack, Stripe, OpenAI, etc.)
-- 🧠 Regex-based + entropy-like precision
+- 🧠 Regex + entropy-inspired patterns for high accuracy
-- 🗂️ Flags sensitive files like `.env`, `credentials.json`, `firebase.json`, `id_rsa`, etc.
+- 🗂️ Flags sensitive files like `.env`, `id_rsa`, `firebase.json`, and more
-- 💾 Outputs findings in a structured JSON log
+- 💾 Outputs structured results to JSON
+- 🧩 Supports both GitHub repo URLs and **local folder paths**
-- 🔧 Lightweight CLI — no GitHub API token required
+- 💻 No need for GitHub API tokens
+- ⚡ Styled terminal banner and colored logs

 ---